danielwellman/bane/README.md

 Bane is a test harness used to test your application's interaction with other servers.
 It is based upon the material from Michael Nygard's ["Release It!"](http://www.pragprog.com/titles/mnee/release-it) book as described in the "Test Harness" chapter.

-Bane requires Ruby 1.9 or later.

 ## Why Use Bane?

 If you are building an application, you may depend on third-party servers or web services for your data.
 Most of the time these services are reliable, but at some point they will behave in an unusual manner - such as connecting but never respond, sending data very slowly, or sending an unexpected response.
 To ensure your application survives these scenarios, you should test your application against these bad behaviors.
 Bane helps you recreate these scenarios by standing in for your third-party servers and responding in several nefarious ways.

 ## Setup

-Bane is available as a gem.
+Bane is available as a Ruby gem.
 Install it with

   `gem install bane`

 Note that Bane installs an executable, `bane`.
 Simply invoke `bane` with no arguments to get a usage description.

+Bane requires Ruby 1.9 or later.
+If you would like to use a Ruby 1.8.7-compatible version, install version 0.3.0.

 ## Usage